webfer/analysis-registeruser-method/README.md

 ```
 ## Conclusion
 This is just a basic analysis.
-Also, this approach should be tested in a controlled environment within a real project, with more information available.
+Also, this approach should be tested in a controlled environment within a real project, with more information available, so that you can see whether a particular behaviour of the class, possible solutions and improvements.